 Instructions

-- Add chicken, onion, garlic, bell pepper, Italian seasoning, paprika, black pepper, salt, Rotel tomatoes, and cream of mushroom soup to the Crock Pot.
+- Add chicken, onion, garlic, bell pepper, butter, Italian seasoning, paprika, black pepper, salt, Rotel tomatoes, and cream of mushroom soup to the Crock Pot.

 - Cover and cook on high for 3-4 hours or on low for 6-8 hours.